 The terms “pupil”, “child”, “children”, “young person” and “young people” refer to anybody being assessed by an adult (e.g. teacher, school staff, professional services, etc.) using the Boxall Profile® Online.

-The term “organisation” means any school, local authority, multi-academy trust, professional service, or individual that has registered and is accessing the website (either following trial use, the purchase of tokens or a subscription, or by taking part in a research project).
+The term “organisation” or "administrating organisation" means any school, local authority, multi-academy trust, professional service, or individual that has registered and is accessing the website (either following trial use, the purchase of tokens or a subscription, a group of subscriptions, or by taking part in a research project).
 The organisation is represented by an account administrator (or the “admin user”), who is generally the person who first registers the organisation on the website, but may also be another user that has been granted the rights to administer the account of the organisation.

 Every pupil assessed using the website has their own unique reference or Electronic Boxall Profile® (“EBP”), a unique identifier of the pupil automatically generated by the platform or chosen when a user creates a new pupil’s record (e.g. the pupil’s Unique Pupil Number).
 Users shall ensure they know the EBP number of each pupil assessed.
 Users shall also ensure that the same EBP is used when assessing a pupil more than once.

 You may choose to provide another identifier for pupil data (such as their unique pupil number or another identifier used by your systems) in addition to the randomly generated EBP to make it easier to use the website and to monitor pupil data.
 We strongly advise that you do not use an identifier that makes any pupil directly identifiable (such as the pupil's name).
 Instead, we suggest maintaining an offline list (in a secure location) of all the pupils under your care, with the corresponding EBPs and/or identifiable details for your own reference.